kdchang/LaunchBox/README.md

 # LaunchBox Project
 =====
-## LaunchBox is a meal reservation system build by PHP.
-This a tutorial for back-end newbie.
+## LaunchBox is a online meal reservation system build by PHP.
+This a tutorial for back-end newbie to learn how to build a website with Native PHP.

 This example code implement by KD.Chang(kdchang.cc[at]gmail.com)